-As a result of the uncertainty and other impacts caused by the COVID-19 pandemic and the resulting shifts of timing in some revenue, our historically observable seasonality of MACI revenues has been partially impacted.
-At this juncture, the pandemic's effects on our business and results of operations have largely moderated, although there continues to be a level of uncertainty whether MACI seasonality will completely return to pre-pandemic patterns.
+Sales of MACI implants have historically experienced a level of seasonality throughout the year.
 In the last five years through 2023, MACI sales volumes from the first through the fourth quarter on average represented 20% (18%-22% range), 22% (16%-24% range), 23% (21%-26% range) and 35% (33%-38% range) respectively, of total annual volumes.
 Historically, MACI orders are normally stronger in the fourth quarter due to several factors including the satisfaction by patients of insurance deductible limits and the time of year patients prefer to start rehabilitation.
-Due to the low incidence and variable occurrence of severe burns, Epicel revenue has inherent variability from quarter-to-quarter and does not exhibit significant seasonality.
-We are currently unable to predict the level to which seasonality will impact NexoBrid revenue due to only beginning U.S. commercial sales in the third quarter of 2023.
+Due to the low incidence and variable occurrence of severe burns encompassing a large total body surface area, Epicel revenue has inherent variability from quarter-to-quarter and does not exhibit significant seasonality.
+Although U.S. sales of NexoBrid only began in September 2023, and we are still relatively early in its commercial launch, we do not expect NexoBrid revenue to experience significant seasonality given its emergent use in treating severe burns.